Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Evaluation

 \section{Evaluation}

 In this section, we evaluate four important aspects of our technique.
-We demonstrate that (1)~features that may cause inlining to be \unsound{} (as presented in \secref{sec:problem}) are widely used, (2)~\unsound{} inlining actually occurs in practice, (3)~our structural \soundness{} condition is sufficiently precise, that is, it captures most examples that violate the syntactic condition but can be inlined in a \longsound{} manner, and (4)~our implementation of \sound{} inlining in Viper effectively detects bugs.
+We demonstrate that (1)~features that may cause inlining to be \unsound{} are widely used, (2)~\unsound{} inlining actually occurs in practice, (3)~our structural condition is sufficiently precise, that is, it captures most examples that violate the syntactic condition but can be inlined in a \longsound{} manner, and (4)~our implementation of \sound{} inlining in \Viper{} effectively detects bugs.

-Our evaluation considers the test suites from VeriFast (1002 files), GRASShopper (314 files), Nagini (231 files), and RSL-Viper (14 files); the latter two encode verification problems into Viper.
+Our evaluation considers the test suites from \verifast{} (1002 files), \grasshopper{} (314 files), \nagini{} (232 files), and \rslviper{} (14 files); the latter two encode verification problems into \Viper{}.
 All four verifiers are interesting subjects for our evaluation because they use automation techniques and generate proof obligations for features that potentially lead to \unsound{} inlining and that violate our syntactic condition.
 Examples from other tools, such as Prusti~\cite{AstrauskasMuellerPoliSummers19b}, can always be validated by our syntactic condition, which demonstrates the usefulness of this check, but makes those tools less relevant for our evaluation.

-We have implemented \longsound{} inlining for loops and method calls in Viper, taking partial annotations into account.
-Our implementation automatically checks the structural \soundness{} condition using the technique described in~\secref{sec:automation} (and omits it when the syntactic condition holds).
-Both inlining and checking the structural condition are performed by extending Viper's verification condition generator, which translates Viper programs to Boogie~\cite{Leino08}. \tout{The tool and examples will be submitted as part of the artifact.}
+We have implemented \longsound{} inlining for loops and method calls in \Viper{}, taking partial annotations into account.
+Our implementation automatically checks the structural condition using the technique described in~\secref{sec:automation} (and omits it when the syntactic condition holds).
+Both inlining and checking the structural condition are performed by extending \Viper{}'s verification condition generator, which translates \Viper{} programs to \boogie{}~\cite{Leino08}.
+The tool and examples \thibault{are part of our publicly available artifact~\cite{artifact}}.